 - Field Calculation—Applies a value to a field if a route matches a rule's selection criteria.

 You define rules while creating route processing preferences.

-You can create route processing preferences by assigning names to them.
+You can create different route processing preferences by assigning names to them.
 Each named setting has one default rule.
-You are not required to create rule sets, but you must have a default rule.
+You are not required to create rule sets, but you will always have a default rule.
 The default rule only performs field calculations.
 Calculations are based on values; domain values; or other fields in ATSRoute, ATSRoute_C, the AirspaceAssociation table, or any other feature class or table with a relationship to ATSRoute.
 The tool applies the default rule if a route meets no other rule set's criteria.

 Route processing dialog box

 The Route Processing dialog box allows you to select product instances to which you'll apply route processing rules.
 The Route Processing tool uses an iterative, multistep process to identify routes and check them for conditions defined in rules.
 Processing executes in the following manner:

 Locate overlapping routes within an area that have matching attribute values